Manx Regiment: Western Desert

 Before 41 LAA Bty rejoined, 15th (IoM) LAA Rgt (RHQ and 42 LAA Bty) spent 9 to 21 February 1941 in 2nd Support Group of 2nd Armoured Division, which was working up in Egypt, but did not accompany that formation into Libya (where much of it was captured in April).
-The regiment with its two remaining batteries spent the rest of 1941 in Egypt.
-By October it was back in 2nd AA Bde: one Trp of 41 LAA Bty (4 x Bofors) was in the Suez and Shallufa area, the remainder of 41 and 42 LAA Btys on the Canal with 20 x Bofors.
+The regiment and its two remaining batteries spent the rest of 1941 in Egypt.
+By October, it was back in 2nd AA Bde: one Trp of 41 LAA Bty (4 x Bofors) was in the Suez and Shallufa area, the remainder of 41 and 42 LAA Btys on the Canal with 20 x Bofors.

-In early 1942 the Eighth Army was defending the Gazala Line, a series of fortified 'boxes', whose garrisons included AA guns under 12th AA Bde.
-The Battle of Gazala began on 26 May 1942, and eventually, Eighth Army was forced to evacuate the boxes and retreat towards Egypt.
+In early 1942, the Eighth Army was defending the Gazala Line, a series of fortified 'boxes', whose garrisons included AA guns under 12th AA Bde.
+The Battle of Gazala began on 26 May 1942.
+Eventually, Eighth Army was forced to evacuate the boxes and retreat towards Egypt.
 Tobruk was captured on 21 June.
 During the long retreat to the El Alamein position, 12th AA Bde under Brig Percy Calvert-Jones fell back in a series of rearguard actions at landing grounds (LGs), in the course of which it 'swept up' a sizeable body of AA units, including 15th LAA Rgt.
 Eighth Army seized upon this collection to act as a blocking force, giving Calvert-Jones two infantry brigades in addition.
 'Calforce' held defensive positions at 10 LGs, providing its own artillery support from AA guns sited for ground tasks.
 It also developed dummy LGs, complete with fake AA positions.
 Calforce remained in position during the First Battle of El Alamein, and was not withdrawn from the front line until later in September.

 By then, 15th LAA Rgt had joined 7th Armoured Division (the 'Desert Rats') on 2 August 1942.
 It was reinforced by 1 LAA Bty, a Regular Army unit that had fought in the Battle of France and subsequently served as an independent battery in 7th Support Group and in the Tobruk garrison.
 15th LAA Regiment remained with 7th Armoured Division as its air defence component from the Second Battle of Alamein until the end of the war.